Awakenlegend/kannada-detector/README.md

-# Kannada Detector
+# Kannada Fake News Detector

-An AI-powered **Kannada Language Detection and Translation System** built using **FastAPI and Streamlit**.
+An AI-powered **Fake News Detection System for Kannada language** built using **FastAPI and Streamlit**.

-This project focuses on **fine-tuning existing multilingual models such as IndicBERT and IndicTrans2** to improve Kannada language detection and translation performance.
+This project focuses on **fine-tuning the IndicBERT model** to classify Kannada news articles as **Real or Fake**.

-Instead of training models from scratch, we adapt and fine-tune powerful **pre-trained Indic language models** using Kannada datasets and integrate them into a scalable web system.
+Instead of training a model from scratch, we adapt a powerful **pre-trained Indic language model** and fine-tune it using Kannada news datasets.

+The system provides a **web interface and API** where users can input Kannada text and receive a prediction indicating whether the news is **fake or real**.

 ---

-## Live Demo
+# Live Demo

 Try the deployed application: